willhbr/willhbr.github.io/_posts/2024/2024-06-18-apple-watch-running-apps.md

 [workoutdoors]: http://www.workoutdoors.net

 Often I'll do trail runs with my friend Max[^website-pending], who is always organised enough that I don't need to know where we're going.
-I bought WorkOutDoors as a backup but then never got around to using, it until a few months ago.
+I bought WorkOutDoors as a backup but then never got around to using it, until a few months ago.
 It's a bit intimidating, but it's super useful for trail runs where you're not sure of exactly which track you need to be on.

 [^website-pending]: Website pending.